oopsmonk/documentation/getting-started/0.1/network/iota-networks.md

 ### Do you want to send test transactions that transfer IOTA tokens?

-When testing IOTA in a development environment, you should consider connecting to an IOTA node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).
-This IOTA network requires less [proof of work](root://getting-started/0.1/transactions/proof-of-work.md), which reduces the time it takes to create transactions, and it uses [free test IOTA tokens](root://getting-started/0.1/tutorials/get-test-tokens.md).
+When testing IOTA in a development environment, you should consider connecting to a node on the [Devnet](root://getting-started/1.0/networks/overview.md).
+This IOTA network requires less [proof of work](root://getting-started/1.0/references/glossary.md#proof-of-work), which reduces the time it takes to create transactions, and it uses [free test IOTA tokens](root://getting-started/1.0/clients/getting-test-tokens.md).

 ### Do you want to control the performance of the network?